Gahbr/Timestamp-Microservice/README.md

 ## About
 A Nodejs Microservice that is able to convert between Unix time and Human readable time.
-This project is based on the
+This project was proposed as a challenge in freecodecamp's "Back End Development and APIs" course.

 ---